Welcome to Year 6

 Attendance and Punctuality

-PE/Games are taken by Mr R. Wheeler (sports coach) on a Wednesday for Year 6.
-There will be additional sports sessions timetabled on a Tuesday afternoon throughout the year.
 It is important that ALL children have a tracksuit as part of their PE kits this year.
 Children should also have a black pair of shorts and a white t-shirt to wear.
 Please ensure they have pumps/trainers that fit correctly.
 Long hair needs to be tied back and all earrings must be removed.
-All kit, including footwear needs to be clearly named.
+All kit, including footwear needs to be clearly named. (earrings cannot be taped)

 We are anxious as a school to fulfil every child’s potential academically and realise that at the same time there are some children who, due to a lack of confidence, work more competently in a small group situation.
 Therefore for much of Maths and Literacy work, pupils may be taught either as a whole class or a group as appropriate.
 Within each group further differentiation takes place to extend the more able and support those requiring consolidation.
 The teacher responsible for each group will regularly be setting the children targets and these will be shared with the parents.